nareshgundla/benchmarksetup/README.md

 ### Prerequisites
 Below Softwares are required for setup.
- * Git software and proxy configured for git (if any)
+ * Git software and proxy configuration for git (if any)
  * Maven proxy configured (if any)
  * Currently this project supports Centos OS only